 The providers above are free of charge to eligible people.

-There are a number alternative and specialist advocacy services across the county.
+There are a number alternative and specialist advocacy services across the county on Staffordshire Connects.
 These may be more suited to your individual needs and personal circumstances.